Editing with VS Code

 The official extension adds syntax highlight to VS Code's text editor, as well as a graph view that displays the nodes, and relationships between the nodes.

-If you've never used to Visual Studio Code before, [head to their official website and install it](https://code.visualstudio.com) for your operating system and platform, and then continue to [installing-the-extension](https://docs.yarnspinner.dev/2.4/getting-started/editing-with-vs-code/installing-the-extension "mention").
+If you've never used to Visual Studio Code before, [head to their official website and install it](https://code.visualstudio.com) for your operating system and platform, and then continue to [Installing the Extension](/2.4/getting-started/editing-with-vs-code/installing-the-extension.md).

 {% hint style="info" %}